Upper Elementary Teacher

 - Communicating assignments and objectives to students in a well-organized manner, using clear and precise language

-- Diagnosing, instructing, and evaluating the specific needs for students who are struggling to meet grade expectations and seeking assistance as necessary from the School Support Program
+- Diagnosing, instructing, and evaluating the specific needs of students who are struggling to meet grade expectations and seeking assistance as necessary from the School Support Program

 - Using As Learning and For Learning Assessments to monitor student progress to plan instruction and provide feedback regularly to students, their parents, and the school administration